 When plaque or tartar builds up on a tooth, it can begin to rot away the enamel.
 Dentists and other medical professionals know these decayed spots as caries.
 You know them as cavities.
-Lack of proper dental hygiene, such as infrequent brushing, flossing, or regular cleanings by a dentist can all lead to the buildup of plaque and tartar, as well as the bacteria associated with food and your own salvia.
+Lack of proper dental hygiene, such as infrequent brushing and flossing or irregular cleanings by a dentist, can all lead to the buildup of plaque and tartar, as well as the bacteria associated with food and your own salvia.
 Though many cavities are caught while small and painless, a cavity that is left to fester can become extremely painful, as it can penetrate down to the root of the tooth fairly quickly.

 Dental Fillings To Restore and Protect Teeth

-When a cavity is detected, the decayed area must be removed so as to stop its spread, and the resulting hole must be filled, in order to keep the tooth strong and whole, and to protect the area from future cavities.
-Upon finding a cavity, Dr. Zadeh will have you make an appointment to come back and have the tooth filled.
-Your mouth will be numbed with several shots of Novocain, so that you won’t feel a thing during the procedures.
-Cavities that are extremely shallow may not require Novocain, but this is something to be determined on a case-by-case basis.
-For those who have extreme phobias of dental work, drilling, and/or of the needle used to inject the Novocain, Dr. Zadeh offers a whole range of options to keep you calm and relaxed during the procedure.
-For the anxious, Dr. Zadeh offers sleep dentistry, iatrogenic sedation, and chair-side entertainment, which includes movies, calf massages, warm blankets, and supportive assistants.
-Please see our page “Afraid of the Dentist?” for more information on these special offerings.
+When a cavity is detected, the decayed area must be removed so as to stop its spread, and the resulting hole must be filled in order to keep the tooth strong and whole, in addition to protecting the area from future cavities.
+Upon finding a cavity, Dr. Parsa T. Zadeh will have you make an appointment to come back and have the tooth filled.
+Your mouth will be numbed with several shots of localized anesthesia so that you will not feel a thing during the procedures.
+Cavities that are extremely shallow may not require numbing, but this is something to be determined on a case-by-case basis.
+For those who have extreme phobias of dental work, drilling or needles, Dr. Zadeh offers a whole range of options to keep you calm and relaxed during the procedure.
+For the anxious, Dr. Zadeh offers sleep dentistry, IV sedation, and chairside entertainment, which includes movies, calf massages, warm blankets and supportive assistants.
+Please see our page “Afraid of the Dentist?” page for more information on these special offerings.
 On average, composite fillings cost $150-$200 per filling.

 Amalgam vs. Composite Fillings

 However, there are some drawbacks to composite fillings that sometimes lead patients to opt for amalgam fillings instead.
-Composite fillings are more expensive than amalgam fillings, and are often not covered by insurance companies (especially for back teeth).
+Composite fillings are more expensive than amalgam fillings and are often not covered by insurance companies (especially for back teeth).
 The combination of a more expensive procedure and a lack of insurance coverage can amount to a great expense.
-These fillings also take a bit longer to put in place than an amalgam filling, and also can stain over time with regular smoking, coffee intake, or lack of proper dental hygiene, and do not respond well to bleaching.
+These fillings also take a bit longer to put in place than an amalgam filling, and they can also stain over time with regular smoking, coffee intake or lack of proper dental hygiene, and do not respond well to bleaching.